Welcome to the Agarwal Laboratory (Matrix ‘n Microscopy).

 We ‘see’ things….at the nano- and micro-scale through atomic force microscopy (AFM), electron microscopy (EM) and fluorescence.

 We are also employing and developing AFM and EM based methods to detect ferritin iron in biological tissues at the nanoscale level.
-For this we use a variant of AFM called magnetic force microscopy (MFM) and a number of analytical-EM techniques.
+For this we use a mode of AFM called magnetic force microscopy (MFM) and a number of analytical-EM techniques.

 Prof. Agarwal also directs an AFM core facility consisting of an integrated Bruker Resolve AFM and Zeiss Observer microscope.